 - When 18 Jan - 18 Jan 2020

-Cnr of Oxford St and Greens Rd, Paddington NSW 2021
+Cnr Oxford St & Greens Rd, Paddington NSW 2021

 This one-day symposium draws together diverse perspectives on the Great Ocean as a connector to culture, ancestral traditions and the movement of people.
-Join artists and guest speakers as they discuss issues connecting communities and cultures, including displacement and labour, cultural activism in the face of colonisation and the creation of new cultural phenomena.
+Exhibiting artists and guest speakers discuss issues connecting communities and cultures, including displacement and labour, cultural activism in the face of colonisation and the creation of new cultural phenomena.

 A conversation with artist and curator Talia Smith, exhibiting artist Shivanjani Lal and artist Salote Tawale to discuss the enduring effects of displacement from histories of indentured labour, migration and ongoing colonial forces for communities living in the diaspora.